ETdoFresh/Blog/content/post/import/2017/2017-09-27-twitch-streams-start-october-02-2017.md

   <a href="https://www.twitch.tv/etdofresh">https://www.twitch.tv/etdofresh</a>
 </p>

 My Twitch stream is going to start October 2, 2017 6:00-7:00pm every Monday and Wednesday.
 I am going to be working on my **Vector Animation** program targeted mostly towards mobile platforms.
 Watch the exciting progress I make as I program live on twitch!
-Haha, ok, watching someone program can almost be considered crazy&#8230; almost as crazy  recording it and streaming to the world wide web. :p
+Haha, ok, watching someone program can almost be considered crazy... almost as crazy  recording it and streaming to the world wide web. :p

 Also track my progress on Trello to see what will be discussed next stream:
 <https://trello.com/b/wOHgDWHx/vector-animation>